Phosorus/EAVs-drop---CIS6520-Final-Project/README.md

 Here is a download link of all of the data files, https://drive.google.com/file/d/1p4DwbPzvmoOzgdv9HEsBS8luR4tQJLqz/view?usp=sharing.
 Drag the "data" file into crash_pipeline.

+You can also download the files manually at the links below, but the formatting and options can be finicky.

 Test Cases
 build_crash_dataset.py offers error cases for failed conversions. visualize_crash.py uses the created datasets as tests.